numericalalgorithmsgroup/pybobyqa/README.rst

 Testing
 -------
-If you installed Py-BOBYQA manually, you can test your installation by running:
+If you installed Py-BOBYQA manually, you can test your installation using the pytest package:

  .. code-block:: bash

+    $ pip install pytest
-    $ python setup.py test
+    $ python -m pytest --pyargs pybobyqa

 Alternatively, the HTML documentation provides some simple examples of how to run Py-BOBYQA.